-LC and LING Courses for SUMMER 2013
+LC and LING Courses for SPRING 2014

 In addition to language-specific course offerings, the school offers courses at both the undergraduate and graduate levels which are not specific to a particular language.
 These courses, with the LC or LING designator, cover more than one language or the content varies from language to language in different semesters.

-LC 239 CONTEMPORARY WOMEN WRITERS
+LC 239 HISPANIC WOMEN WRITERS

 LC 261 (formerly FLL 261) - INTRODUCTION TO THE LINGUISTIC STUDY OF FOREIGN LANGUAGES